Baltimore Stallions: 1995 season

 After the 1994 season, the CFL announced that the League's five U.S. teams—Baltimore, the San Antonio Texans (the former Sacramento Gold Miners), the Shreveport Pirates and the expansion Memphis Mad Dogs and Birmingham Barracudas—would be placed in a new South Division, while the Canadian teams would reside in the North Division.
 Just before the start of the 1995 season, a name-the-team fan poll was held to decide a new team name.
 After the team finished the first week of its second season still calling itself "the Baltimore Football Club", the fan poll ended; Speros publicly announced that Baltimore's team would be known as the "Baltimore Stallions".
 The name change was a convenient one in that it allowed Baltimore's logo and colors to remain unchanged from the 1994 season.
+Notably, the Stallions nickname had previously been used by a United States Football League team in Birmingham, nevertheless it was still available for Speros' team.
+Barracudas owner Art Williams had previously rejected reviving the moniker for his club, apparently because he considered it too timid (Birmingham would later reclaim the nickname for its reconstituted USFL/UFL franchise in the 2020's).

 Despite the changes to their name and team re-alignment, the Stallions returned with virtually the same roster for their next season.
 The exception was the signing of former Posse kicker Carlos Huerta to replace Igwebuike, who moved on to play with Memphis.
 With essentially the same team from the 1994 season, optimism and Grey Cup expectations were high for the Stallions.
 Optimism became reality as Baltimore continued their on-field dominance from the previous season.
 They started the season 2–3, but did not lose another game for the rest of the season.
 They ultimately finished with a 15–3 regular season record – first place in the South Division, and tying the Calgary Stampeders for the best record in the CFL.